adarshp22/Zomato-Gen-AI/README.md

 Open http://localhost:8501 in your browser.

 💡 Example Queries
-"Which restaurants in Tilak Nagar have high ratings?"
+"Which restaurants in Tilak Nagar Kanpur have high ratings?"

-"What is the price range of Punjab Grill?"

-"Which restaurants serve North Indian cuisine?"

 ⚠️ Out-of-scope queries (e.g., contact info, opening hours, specific dishes) will be gracefully declined.